La Casa Azul

 The Water Route is a tourist itinerary with a circular layout that combines nature and culture in a pleasant walk of approximately two hours with rest areas, ideal for a family audience.

-Along this route we find the recreational area of Molino Puerto where you... more
+Along this route we find the recreational area of Molino Puerto where you can enj... more

 Walking and Family Routes